dpretet/bster/doc/functional_spec.md

 ## Commands

 All commands are issued by the user on AXI4S slave interface.

-All commands' completion and status are driven on AXI4S master interface.
+All commands' completion and status are driven on AXI4S master interface by the IP core.

 Command interface:
 - MSB: the command coded with 8 bits
 - LSB: the token value and its optional data payload

 The command interface must be sized to enclose the command, the token and the payload.
 If not wide enough, the IP can't work properly.
 For instance,